 The underlying question then becomes, does an additional operator made available in a subsequent generation of the DBMS actually help or hurt?
 More fully, is the predicted increase in suboptimality originating from that added operator compensated for by the increased performance afforded by that operator?
-Our causal model predicts that as the generations of the

-DBMS contain successively greater numbers of operators, suboptimality will also increase with generation number.
-Given that each new operator will improve a shrinking subset of Q@Cs for any given query, while the suboptimality occurs in a portion over an expanding subset of Q@Cs, our causal model also implies that the curve of per-generation time will fall (improve) with each successive generation, but then start to level off as suboptimality becomes more prevalent.
+Our causal model predicts that suboptimality will increase with generation number.
+Given that each new operator will improve a shrinking subset of Q@Cs for any given query, while the suboptimality occurs in a portion over an expanding subset of Q@Cs, our causal model also implies that a curve plotting performance across generation will fall (improve) with each successive generation, but then start to level off as suboptimality becomes more prevalent.
 Eventually, the per-generation time will either asymptotically approach a horizontal line (with the first derivative approaching 0 from below), or worse: the first derivative will change to positive, with the per-generation time over the queries we are studying actually increasing with DBMS generation.
 In either case, the causal model predicts a point where the increase in execution time due to suboptimality obviates the decrease enabled by the new operator.

 While we do not have access to prior generations of our DBMSes (which is why the previous discussion was in the form of a Gedanken experiment), we can approximate this with an experiment using data collected on the current version available for each DBMS, to simulate the prior generations, each successively having a fewer number of operators, and thus a smaller set of realizable query plans.
-(The effect will probably be smaller in our simulation, as we are nonetheless using the most recent query optimizer in all of the simulated generations; only the available operators will vary.)
+(The effect will probably be smaller in our simulation, as we are nonetheless using the most recent query optimizer in all of the simulated generations; only the available simulated operators in a DBMS will vary across generations.)

-In our study, we generated two relational databases, one without any secondary indexes and one with a key specified for each relation on the non-key (that is, other than the first) attribute.
-We randomly generated queries in the SQL standard query language (12), each a select-project-join-aggregate query, with a few attributes in the SELECT clause, a few relations referenced in the FROM clause, a few equality predicates in the WHERE clause, and zero or one aggregate functions in the SELECT clause.
+In our study, we randomly generated queries in the SQL standard query language (12), each a select-project-join (possibly with an aggregate) query, with a few attributes in the SELECT clause, a few relations referenced in the FROM clause, a few equality predicates in the WHERE clause, and zero or one aggregate functions in the SELECT clause.
 For some of the queries, we ensured that there was at least one primary key attribute in one of the comparisons in the WHERE condition.

-We generated two databases, one without any secondary indexes and one with a key specified for each relation on the non-key (that is, other than the first) attribute, for each of four relations per database.
-We varied the cardinality of one of the relations to generate 200 versions of this variable relation: from 2M tuples to 10K tuples in steps of 10K tuples (for one DBMS, from 60K to 300 rows in steps of 300 tuples).
+We generated two sets of tables, one without any secondary indexes and one with a key specified for each relation on the non-key (that is, other than the first) attribute, for each of four relations per database.
+We then varied the cardinality of one of the relations to generate 200 versions of this variable relation: from 2M tuples to 10K tuples in steps of 10K tuples (for one DBMS, from 60K to 300 rows in steps of 300 tuples).
 We generated four successive data sets: (i) one with no primary key, no duplicate rows, and no skew, (ii) one adding small skew (0.1% duplicates), (iii) one adding a primary key of the first column of each relation, and (iv) one adding the specification that the other three columns should be associated with a secondary index, only on that one column.

 We extracted the query plan selected by the optimizer at each cardinality, identifying the adjacent cardinalities when the plan changed.
 We then ran the query on both cardinalities (Q@Cs), in each identified pair, termed a change point.